 OpenDialog AI

 I led the Alexa integration, providing voice capabilities, and built an audiobook skill, used daily since 2022, for users with reading disabilities.
 As an engineering lead my team built a chatbot for an insurtech client, resulting in significant daily sales as their primary new business channel.
-I have built conversational applications using Python, Node, PHP, and MySQL, and deployed on AWS with Docker.
+I built conversational applications using Python, Node, PHP, and MySQL, and deployed on AWS with Docker.

 TRIM-IT